-Operational risks are associated primarily with the risk of financial losses, reputational damages and compliance-related impacts resulting from inexpedient or insufficient internal procedures, human errors and system errors or from ATP's co-operation with external business partners and suppliers.
+Operational risks are associated with the risk of financial, reputational and compliance-related (incl.
+GDPR) impacts resulting from inexpedient or insufficient internal procedures, human errors, system errors, errors related to the use of models or from ATP's co-operation with external business partners and suppliers.
 The risks can also be due to external events, such as effects associated with the entry into force of new regulation, or lack of compliance with current legislation, market standards or internal rules or cyber security breaches and security breaches.
-Assesments of risks related to the processing of personal data also includes the consequence from the perspective of the registered person.
-ATP recognises that operational risks cannot be completely avoided, but wishes to minimise the risks with due consideration for a weighing of consequence and probability against the risk minimisation of costs.
+Assessments of risks related to the processing of personal data also includes the consequence from the perspective of the registered person.
+ATP recognises that operational risks cannot be completely avoided, but wishes to limit the risks subject to consideration for a weighting of consequence and probability against the cost of limiting the risk.
 The Supervisory Board has decided that compliance risk must be avoided as far as possible.